← All posts

 Where do I start finding senior help in Wake County?

 Start with three front doors.
 NC 211 (dial 2-1-1) is the free 24/7 line that routes you to rent, utility, food, and medical help.
-Resources for Seniors at 919-713-1556 is the Wake County hub for older adults.
-Wake County DSS Senior and Adult Services handles energy assistance, food benefits, and Medicaid.
+Resources for Seniors at 919-872-7933 is the Wake County hub for older adults.
+Wake County Health and Human Services, Energy and Benefits, at 919-212-7000 handles energy assistance, food benefits, and Medicaid.

 What property tax relief is available to seniors in Wake County?